dmrodriqu/FitBit/README.md

 # Parser V1

 Parser v1 contains programs for the first iteration of the trial.
 Programs in this parser include plotting and basic analyses.
+This has since been deprecated.

 # Parser V2